HOUSTON, WE HAVE A PROBLEM

 However, you can change that.

 Let everyone know that they must adopt and not breed or buy from petshops.
+It's important to fix our pets, so we can end pet overpopulation and breeding.
 That's the only way we can together end the supply by cutting the demand.

 There are so many strays and shelter animals in Houston that it is incredible people still "buy" from breeders.
 Please don't do that.
 The shelters in Houston are all kill shelters, which means dogs and cats that end up there will be euthanized if not adopted or rescued within a stipulated time.
 Rescue groups are saturated.
 They cannot pull animals without having fosters.
 So, please don't go to breeders who use the pets to make money.